ARM-software/ebbr/source/chapter1-about.rst

   platforms.
   Instead, new requirements will be clearly documented as being over and above what was required by a previous release.
-  Existing platforms will be able to retain compliance with a previous requirement level.
+  Existing platforms will be able to retain compliance with a previous EBBR version.
-  In turn, OS projects and end users can choose what level of EBBR compliance is required for their use case.
+  In turn, OS projects and end users can choose the EBBR version with which compliance is required for their use case.

 Scope
 =====